WatipasoChirambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that finds all empty files and directories in the current directory and all sub-directories.

 25. A gif
-script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+script that lists all the files with a .gif extension in the current directory and all its sub-directories

+26. Acrostic
+script that decodes acrostics that use the first letter of each line.